 History of the Foreign Corrupt Practices Act

-In 1977, Congress passed the Foreign Corrupt Practices Act (FPCA) in an effort to stop these corrupt practices and restore the integrity of American businesses at home and abroad.
-The Act was signed into law by President Jimmy Carter on December 19, 1977.
+Congress passed the Foreign Corrupt Practices Act (FPCA) in 1977 in an effort to stop these corrupt practices and restore the integrity of American businesses at home and abroad.
+The FCPA was signed into law by President Jimmy Carter on December 19, 1977.
 The law addressed two principal areas of concern – the bribing of foreign officials to achieve or maintain business, and the need for transparent accounting systems.

 The FCPA was amended in 1988 in response to several criticisms of the original bill.
 The amendments were signed into law as Title V of the Omnibus Trade and Competitiveness Act of 1988.
 One goal of the changes was to ensure that only deliberate “knowing” falsification of records or evasions of internal accounting controls– not unintentional or unwitting conduct – would be punished.